Ranked among PwC’s top 3 European Cities For Real Estate Investment (2019-2023)

 Moreover, Berlin's student population reflects the city's diversity, consistently ranking as the top destination for international students, who comprise approximately 20% of the total student body.
 Berlin also serves as a hub for technological innovation geared toward sustainable futures, positioning itself as a leader in science and research.
 Over 300 research groups in the city are actively engaged in projects aimed at creating a sustainable urban environment, exploring areas such as renewable energy, energy networks and storage, turbomachinery, and energy efficiency.
 Clean energy technology companies in Berlin employ around 60,500 individuals, generating an annual turnover of EUR 29 billion.

-The economic and population growth in Berlin is projected to outpace supply until at least 2030, exacerbating the housing shortage and causing vacancy rates to plummet below 1%.
-As of 2020, the estimated housing deficit in Berlin amounted to approximately 80,000 units.
-Due to the structural nature of this undersupply, the shortfall is expected to persist beyond 2035.
-Consequently, average prices for top-tier apartments in Berlin experienced a 12% increase in 2021 alone, with prices in this segment having doubled since 2015.
+The economic and population growth in Berlin is projected to outpace supply until at least 2040, exacerbating the housing shortage and causing vacancy rates to plummet below 1%.
+As of 2023, the estimated housing deficit in Berlin amounted to approximately 100,000 units.
+Due to the structural nature of this undersupply, the shortfall is expected to persist beyond 2040.
+Consequently, average prices for apartments in Berlin witnessed a y-o-y growth of 6.17% in 2022.

 Berlin's climate protection strategy also emphasises e-mobility and the successful integration of various energy sectors.
 The city currently hosts the highest number of electric vehicle charging stations in Germany and plans to establish thousands more in the coming years.
 Over 270 local energy generation projects, more than 1,500 communal heating/power stations or micro power plants, and approximately 6,000 photovoltaic power plants underscore Berlin's pioneering role in this domain.